shyamshekar1992/gizilcodingchallenge/README.md

 Make sure you have npm or yarn installed as your package manager.
 Installation

-Clone the repository: git clone https://github.com/yourusername/3d-shape-visualizer.git cd 3d-shape-visualizer
+Clone the repository: git clone https://github.com/shyamshekar1992/gizilcodingchallenge

+cd gizilcodingchallenge

 Install the dependencies: npm install or yarn install